10+ Must-Try Japanese Food

-Sushi is probably the first dish that people will mention about Japanese foods.
+Sushi is probably the first dish that people would mention about Japanese food.
 It has become a symbol of Japanese cuisine, and you can find sushi restaurants in many places around the world.

-Ramen is a familiar dish to the ones who love Japanese culinary.
-It presents the beauty of Japanese cuisines and culture because it requires the patience in cooking, and also presents the beauty of each region.
+Ramen presents the beauty of Japanese cuisines and culture because it requires patience in cooking and each region’s specialty.

 a) Ramen noodles